pseudo-su/diesel_demo/README.md

 - Users and groups use UUID primary keys.
 - Automatic timestamps for `created_at` and `updated_at`
-- Soft delete on entities by using `deleted_at` fields
+- Soft delete on records by using `deleted_at` columns set to either `NULL` or the timestamp of when it was deleted.
-- TODO: [Cascading soft deletes](https://stackoverflow.com/questions/506432/cascading-soft-delete/53046345#53046345) for weak entity tables
+- [Cascading soft deletes](https://stackoverflow.com/questions/506432/cascading-soft-delete/53046345#53046345) using postgres "inheritance" feature

 ## Data model